nirnoyb/PINNs/README.md

+<h1>Title: Physics-Informed Neural Network for 2D Steady-State Heat Conduction</h1>h1>

-This project implements a Physics-Informed Neural Network (PINN) to solve the steady-state 2D heat conduction equation without relying on labeled temperature data.
+<h2>This project implements a Physics-Informed Neural Network (PINN) to solve the steady-state 2D heat conduction equation without relying on labeled temperature data.
-The network learns the underlying physics directly from the governing partial differential equation (PDE) and boundary conditions.
+The network learns the underlying physics directly from the governing partial differential equation (PDE) and boundary conditions.</h2>

 The goal is to solve the Laplace equation: